MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Enable-NetworkControllerNode.md

 ```

 ### -IntentRejoin
-Indicates that the intent to rejoin.
+Indicates the intent to rejoin.

 Use this parameter after cleaning up a node, for instance, if the node OS was replaced and the node is clean.
 The service fabric application data repopulates using information from the computer whose name is specified.